-You can also download a CSV containing your campaign results by clicking the Download CSV button.
-To download a list of all users who have failed on any of your vishing campaigns, navigate to the main Campaigns tab, and click Download All Vishing Failures.
+To download a CSV containing your campaign results, click the Download CSV button.
+To download a list of all users who have failed on any of your vishing campaigns, navigate to the main Campaigns tab and click Download All Vishing Failures.

 What is Considered a Vishing Test Failure?